openimsdk/helm-charts/README.md

 + **Admin**: `helm install imadminfront -f k8s-adminfront-config.yaml ./openim/adminfront/ -n openim`

 **Note**: Set domain details in respective `-config.yaml` files, reflecting your domain and TLS details.

+## FAQ

+**How to deploy multiple Kubernetes environments with namespaces**

+**Specifically, why are ingress-nginx, nfs, and kube-prometheus-stack using the same configuration?**

+**Answer:**

+Ingress-nginx, nfs, and kube-prometheus-stack are all core Kubernetes components that are used in many different environments.
+It is often more efficient to use a single configuration for these components, rather than creating separate configurations for each environment.

+For example, ingress-nginx is used to provide external access to services running in Kubernetes.
+A single ingress controller can be configured to route traffic to different services in different environments.
+This can save time and effort, as it eliminates the need to create and manage separate ingress controllers for each environment.

+Similarly, nfs is used to provide shared storage for Kubernetes pods.
+A single nfs server can be configured to provide storage to pods in different environments.
+This can improve performance and reliability, as it eliminates the need to create and manage separate nfs servers for each environment.

+Finally, kube-prometheus-stack is a collection of Prometheus and Grafana components that can be used to collect and monitor metrics from Kubernetes.
+A single kube-prometheus-stack can be configured to collect metrics from pods in different environments.
+This can provide a unified view of the health and performance of all Kubernetes environments.

+**Of course, there are some cases where it may be necessary to use separate configurations for ingress-nginx, nfs, and kube-prometheus-stack.
+For example, if you need to have different security or performance requirements for different environments.
+However, in general, using a single configuration is a good way to simplify and streamline the deployment of multiple Kubernetes environments.**